Liber Resh vel Helios: Background

-Crowley wrote "Liber Resh" around 1912, and it was first published in 1919 in the third volume of The Equinox, a biannual journal that served as the official publication of the A∴A∴, an occult organization he founded.
+Liber Resh was first published in 1911 in the first volume of The Equinox issue Number VI, a biannual journal that served as the official publication of the A∴A∴, an occult organization he founded.
 The ritual was designed to align practitioners with the solar cycle, symbolizing the integration of cosmic and personal spiritual energies.

 The composition of "Liber Resh" was influenced by Crowley's deep interest in ancient Egyptian mythology and cosmology.
 This structure draws on Crowley's extensive knowledge of ancient Egyptian deities and their symbolic meanings, aiming to connect the practitioner with these ancient archetypes.

 The publication and dissemination of "Liber Resh" marked a significant moment in the establishment of Thelemic practice.
 By prescribing specific times and forms of daily worship, Crowley sought to instill a sense of discipline and regularity in the spiritual lives of his followers.
 This daily ritual was intended to serve as a constant reminder of the central Thelemic tenet, "Do what thou wilt shall be the whole of the Law".